sugamphirke016/Natours/README.md

 ## Feedback

 If you have any feedback, queries or suggestions, please reach out to me at projects@sugamphirke.com

-## Future Work <span style="font-size: .9em;"> (as of 10-06-23)</span>

-- User profile page
-- User should be able to search or filter out the tours
-- User should be able to book a tour
-- Payment checkout with real-time payment system
-- Admin portal
-- Improve overall UX/UI and fix bugs
-- And more!

 ## Contact Me